Lager Lager Lager

 I took the chance to sit down with our Head Brewer, Sean, to talk Lager.

-There’s a bit of a trope within the craft beer industry that after all these amazing DIPAs, Sours and Imperial Stouts you just want a pint of lager.
+There’s a bit of a trope within the craft beer industry that with all these amazing styles of beer available like DIPAs, Sours and Imperial Stouts you just want a pint of lager.
 That’s true of the Siren marketing pod, at least.

 But hold up… did I just say style?